The Multipath TCP counters

 The remaining eleven counters are mainly related to processing of data.

-If the DSS checksum is enabled, the MPTcpExtDataCsumErr
+If the DSS checksum is enabled, the MPTcpExtDataCsumErr is incremented

 every time a check of the DSS checksum fails.
 This should be a rare event that